Roald Jensen: Back in Brann (1971–1973)

 Jensen returned to Brann in the summer of 1971.
 He played the final nine games in the league that season, scoring two goals.
 Despite Jensen's return, Brann ended ninth—second from the bottom in the league.
 Usually this would mean relegation, but the league was expanded to 12 teams in 1972, and only one team was relegated.

 Controversy started in the pre-season during 1972, when Jensen ended up in a fight with the referee during an indoor tournament in Haukelandshallen.
 Jensen was suspended for six months, unable to play half the season.
 Jensen returned after the summer break, and Brann ended up in the cup final, beating Rosenborg 1–0, 47 years after Brann's last cup triumph.
 Despite his long suspension, Jensen was named "footballer of the year" in Norway after playing a total of ten games and scoring three goals in league and cup.

 Jensen played regularly through the 1973 season, and at age 30, he was expected to play for many years to come.
 After a quarrel on the pitch, manager Ray Freeman took away Jensen's status as team captain.
 However, the club's board insisted that Jensen was to remain captain.
 When Jensen also ended up in conflict with new manager Billy Elliott, he and his brother Kjell chose to retire.
-His last game as a Brann player was in the European Cup Winners Cup, against Glentoran F.C., on 7 November 1973.
+His last game as a Brann player was in the European Cup Winners Cup, against Glentoran, on 7 November 1973.

 In total, Jensen played 244 games for Brann, and is regarded as the club's greatest player ever.